Sandy Lake - Sackville River Regional Park Coalition

 Let's resolve unfinished business by finally protecting Sandy Lake and Sackville River

-Our Coalition includes partners who share the long-term vision that people who care about the area have worked so hard to bring to fruition.
-Land protection would benefit Sandy, Marsh, and Jack Lakes (and accompanying wildlife), and the Sackville River’s watershed.
-An expanded Regional Park would provide an outstanding place for public access to nature and recreation for a growing city.
-Protection of this area is a key part of the Halifax region’s goal for a functioning Green Network Plan.
+Our Coalition includes partners who share the long-term vision that expanding the existing park by an additional 1,800 acres would benefit people, wildlife, and the planet.
+Land protection would help conserve Sandy, Marsh, and Jack Lakes, and the Sackville River’s watershed.
+An expanded park would provide an outstanding place for public access to nature and recreation for a growing city.
+Protection of this area is a key part of the Halifax region’s goal for a functioning greenbelt close to the city's centre.

 Join us in working towards the creation of a large, healthy Sandy Lake - Sackville River Regional Park.